GitSpecialClone/AutoSnipeBot/README.md

 06/21/21 IMPORTANT: Because my account's bandwidth for large files has expired, "Git Large File Storage (LFS)".
-Users are no longer allowed through the "download zip" option to download the full content of the repository, for that reason I have decided to proceed to upload future updates in the releases section of the repository. "https://github.com/JesusCrypto/windows-full-SNIPEBOT-Pancakeswap-Uniswap-Pangolin-Polygon-Bakeryswap/releases"
+Users are no longer allowed through the "Download ZIP" option to download the full content of the repository, for that reason I have decided to proceed to upload future updates in the releases section of the repository. "https://github.com/JesusCrypto/windows-full-SNIPEBOT-Pancakeswap-Uniswap-Pangolin-Polygon-Bakeryswap/releases"

 ### v2.8.2 Sniper bot for multiple DEX (Pancakeswap v1-v2, Uniswap v2-v3, Pangolin, Polygon, Bakeryswap)
 Full version sniping bot used to snipe during fair coin launches.
 With advanced options and a graphical user interface.